Presents as a sudden severe headache, often described as 'the worst headache of life', with nausea, vomiting, and photophobia.

 Washington University School of Medicine

-SK is an author of a reference cited in this monograph.
+SK is an author of a reference cited in this topic.

-Dr Salah Keyrouz would like to gratefully acknowledge Dr Michael N. Diringer, a previous contributor to this monograph.
-MND is an author of a number of references cited in this monograph.
+Dr Salah Keyrouz would like to gratefully acknowledge Dr Michael N. Diringer, a previous contributor to this topic.

 Department of Neurology and Rehabilitation